Ravi Chaturvedi: Career

+Chaturvedi was a zoology lecturer at Zakir Husain Delhi College, Delhi University.

-In 1960, Government of India decided to have Hindi coverage of all major sporting events and Ravi Chaturvedi made his debut as first Hindi commentator of All India Radio in 1961.
-Over the years, he has covered 112 Tests and 220 ODIs, apart from other sporting events.(^{)} He has also been associated with Star Sports, ESPN, TWI, Nimbus Sports, World Tel.
-New Zealand TV, Doordarshan, Sab TV, Caribbean Broadcasting Corporation, Guardian Radio, Trinidad TV, Radio 360, BBC, Voice of America (VOA) and All India Radio(13).
-He has assisted UNESCO and World Wide Fund (WWF) for Nature in an international project Naming of Cricketing Countries based on their Endangered Animal for Fostering Peace, International Understanding and Promoting Environmental Protection.
+In 1960, the government of India decided to have Hindi coverage of all major sporting events.
+Chaturvedi started commentating in 1961, making his debut as the first Hindi commentator of All India Radio.
+He has covered 112 Tests and 220 ODIs, apart from other sporting events.
+He has also been associated with Star Sports, ESPN, TWI, Nimbus Sports, World Tel.
+New Zealand TV, Doordarshan, Sab TV, Caribbean Broadcasting Corporation, Guardian Radio, Trinidad TV, Radio 360, BBC, Voice of America (VOA) and All India Radio.
+He has assisted UNESCO and the World Wildlife Fund in an international project Naming of Cricketing Countries based on their Endangered Animal for Fostering Peace, International Understanding and Promoting Environmental Protection.

-As a freelance journalist besides cricket, he writes on culture, education, environment protection, wildlife conservation and even politics periodically.
+As a freelance journalist besides cricket, he writes on culture, education, environment protection, wildlife conservation and politics.
 He has contributed regularly in all major national dailies both in English and Hindi, major sports weeklies of the country and in Australia, England (Wisden) and West-Indies.
-Through Cricket he has developed abiding interest in the Caribbean Cricket and the Indian Diaspora.
-He is a regular cricket columnist and even acts as an expert on Trinity Mirror TV and writes on other facets of social activities of the country in a Chennai based daily Trinity Mirror.
-A man with mission, during his stints with Fisheries Department., made Fish Farm, as a Zoology teacher, built a unique Zoology Museum as a commentator established Hindi cricket commentary and provided it credibility and popularity.
+Through cricket, he has developed abiding interest in Caribbean Cricket and the Indian Diaspora.
+He is a regular cricket columnist and acts as an expert on Trinity Mirror TV and writes on other facets of social activities of the country in a Chennai based daily Trinity Mirror.

-Through his writings in Wisden he has promoted cricket in Bhutan, Hawaii, Kuwait, Maldives, Malaysia and Singapore.
+Through his writings in Wisden, he has promoted cricket in Bhutan, Hawaii, Kuwait, Maldives, Malaysia and Singapore.
 His involvement in various organizations saw him on international platforms; World Assembly of Youth’s (WAY) Annual Conference, Liege, Belgium (1969), WAY Asia-Pacific Population Education Seminar, Singapore (1970) and involvement in Caribbean Indian Diaspora paved way to his being a member of Indian Cultural delegations to Guyana (1988) and Trinidad & Tobago (1995) in connection with celebrations for 150th anniversary of Indian Arrival.